 Quick Green Veggie Soup with Couscous

 For this bountiful vegetable soup, the less cooking time, the better.
-Everything should remain bright green and just done.
+With a bounty of green veggies, including broccoli, zucchini, and peas, everything should remain bright green and just done.

 - 1/2 cup couscous, preferably whole grain